Last Updated on August 15, 2023

-Now, before any one jumps down my throat, let me explain!
+Now, before anyone jumps down my throat, let me explain!
 Also, to all of my civilian friends out there, you know I still love you. 😉

-I know I didn’t understand before he joined and I didn’t have near the respect that I should have for military families.
+I know I didn’t understand before he joined and I didn’t have nearly the respect that I should have for military families.
 Now that I’m on the inside, my entire perspective has changed.

 The Language Barrier

 I also made the mistake once of inviting a new c-friend over when I was having all Army wives over for dinner.
 She was so overwhelmed by all of the Army talk, I think we literally scared her off.

 The Security Barrier

 Mostly, you cannot discuss anything about your husband’s deployments or training.
 This is especially true for special operations units.